 We look forward to being together with the support of Fire and discovering common human heart.

-Monthly Community Fire – 5:00 pm til ~ 11 pm.
+Monthly Community Fire – 7:30 pm til ~ 11 pm.
 Generally 2nd Saturday of each month, unless stated otherwise.
-Arrive at 5:00 pm to help with set-up and walk on the land.
-Potluck at 6:00 pm in Firekeepers home, Sacred Fire to follow.
-Ends around 11 pm but you can leave at any time.
+Currently no potluck.
+Arrive early if you want to walk on the land.

 Community Fires are hosted by initiated Firekeepers who are trained and receive continuing education in the time-honored principles of Fire Work-how to expand and enrich our relationships through the connective and transformative power of Fire.
 Each month we have a place and a way to burn away fear and worn-out patterns, allowing us a fresh start to rebuild life-sustaining connections.
 Something inexplicable happens